amyaitran/lyrics-quizzer/README.md

 - Players can view their scores at the end of the song.
 - Players can add songs to a playlist.
 - Players can choose to play again, play the next song, or play a random song from their playlist.

+## Stretch Features
+- Players can adjust the number of missing lyric words.
+- Players can select songs from Musixmatch API's current Top Charts.

 ## Preview
 ![Lyrics Quizzer-demo1](https://user-images.githubusercontent.com/30616230/142551115-3bfae50d-496e-43cf-9974-c7f4d7b66f2a.gif)